The Impact of COVID-19 on Current International Students

 Remote work is possible while on CPT and this will not impact your visa status.
 However, you must first reach out to your employer to make arrangements for working remotely and then send an email detailing your updated working arrangements to your Co-op Advisor, Academic Advisor, and ISSS.
 You can find contact information and appointment information for each of these advisors in the My Success Team channel in DrexelOne.

 No. You must be in the US at the time of your OPT application.
-If you are completing your degree program at the completion of spring quarter, you must return to the US by June 13, 2020.
+If you are completing your degree program at the completion of the next term, you must return to the US before the last day of that term.

 There are a number of things you should consider before traveling while your OPT status is pending.
 Please refer to US Immigration and Customs Enforcement (ICE) for more detailed guidance.